Geology of China: Ancient

 Geological topics are discussed in some of China's earliest writings.
 Between 500 BC and 800 AD Chinese scholars described mountains, minerals, fossils and documented the locations of ore bodies.
 They also noted that some of these marine fossils came from the tops of mountains.

-Fossils and some minerals were prized for there aesthetics and medical properties.
+Fossils and some minerals were prized for their aesthetics and medical properties.
 One practice involved dissolving a fossil (calcite) in vinegar (an acid) and then drinking the liquid.
 However, as knowledge of the natural world was excluded from the imperial examination system no systematic study developed.

 It was also observed in the 11th century, by Chinese scholar Shen Kuo, in his work Dream Pool Essays, that the existence of fossils of species that no longer lived in the area, showed that climates had changed in the past.
 He also inferred that the landscape evolved over time, due to erosion and uplift.
 This led him to believe that vast spans of time were needed to form China's geomorphology.